AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * If your client has already paid extra 500 USD (to remove 3-months cool-off) on top of these license, then you may consult with your clients without additional cost.

-      * To avoid a loophole where clients can just get 2% only from me and then skip 500 USD charge by immediately consulting you.
+      * This is to avoid a loophole where clients can just get 2% only from me and then skip 500 USD charge by immediately consulting you.

    * Otherwise, you bear the 500 USD upfront cost.